George Brown Papers, Drafts of the Quebec Resolutions, Notes on the Distribution of Powers with Revisions (12 October 1864)

 [illegible]

-[2] I have included MG24 B40 3769 as an extension of MG24 B40 3768 since it features notes on the division of powers, and it is inserted in this order by Library and Archives Canada.
+[2] I have included MG24 B40 3769 as an extension of MG24 B40 3768 since it features notes on the distribution of powers, and it is inserted in this order by Library and Archives Canada.
 However, there are too many provisions that are illegible.
-Future work will determine whether this is in fact its proper place.

-Briefly, I would also note two lines that are surprising on this page.
+I would also note two lines that are surprising on this page.
 First, it is surprising to find ‘the power to alter our government’.
 But it was probably only discussed in the context of local constitutions, since this provision would otherwise oddly refer to a power to amend what would be British legislation.
-Second, it is also surprising to find the topic of indigenous peoples (“Indians”) in what seems to be among secondary draft provisions for the division of powers.
-The question of indigenous peoples or “Indians” was incorporated in later drafts when considering the topic of the uniformity of laws in Brown’s “Resolutions on Indians, etc.”, October 25th-26th 1864, p.
-19 in this volume.
+Unfortunately, there are no other records that might indicate what was being entertained.
+Second, it is also surprising to find the topic of Indigenous peoples (“Indians”) in what seems to be among additional draft provisions for the distribution of powers.
+The question of Indigenous peoples or “Indians” was mentioned in Cartier, Ross, and Galt’s “1858 Despatch” (see p.
+84 of this volume) but the topic is conspicuously missing in Lieutenant-Governor Gordon’s 1864 Despatch.
+The provision is however only incorporated later when considering the topic of the uniformity of laws in Brown’s “Resolutions on Indians, ferries, etc.,” October 25th-26th 1864, p.
+23 in this volume.
 [C.D.]

 1 Comment »